penge/my-notes/README.md

 **Optional:**

-- `"tabs"` — needed for "Open My Notes in every New Tab" (see Options)
 - `"identity"` — needed for "Enable Google Drive Sync" (see Options)

 Optional permissions are needed only to provide additional functionality that can be enabled via a checkbox in Options.

 User has the choice to either approve or deny the permissions.

-`"tabs"` is a more powerful permission and browsers usually display a generic, in this case unrelated warning as `It can: Read your Browsing history`.
-My Notes doesn't read your browsing history.
-The permission is only needed to enable "Open My Notes in every New Tab".
-To read more about the warnings, see the [offical documentation](https://developer.chrome.com/extensions/permission_warnings).

 <br><br>